martinblech/mimerender/README.markdown

 and get results that make sense.

-In the `examples` directory you will find examples for web.py and Bottle as well.
+In the `examples` directory you will find examples for all the other supported frameworks.

 ## Documentation